 The all-time hits leader will always have his place in his fans’ hearts but the BBWA will never vote for him again.
 He will never appear on another ballot, the same as Shoeless Joe Jackson.
 That has been very consistent and that will never change.

 People want to make excuses as to why this isn’t that bad.
-I’ve heard the steroids is worse argument and one has nothing to do with the other.
+I’ve heard the steroids is a worse argument and one has nothing to do with the other.
 Apples and Oranges.

 What will be the next change that will get people talking about Rose again?
 Pete’s not talking about it.
 As Cubs outfielder Kyle Schwarber essentially said; Rose’s story is a cautionary tale and that will keep players away from the temptation to bet on their own sport.
 MLB did the right thing here.
 So did the Supreme Court, but one has nothing to do with the other.
 That’s a reach and it created some dialogue on an already open and shut case.